 Who runs the troop and plans the meetings and activities?

 The senior patrol leader who is elected by the Scouts leads the troop.
-He works with his chosen Assistant Senior Patrol Leader(s) as well as elected Patrol Leaders to gather ideas for meetings and outings.
+They works with their chosen Assistant Senior Patrol Leader(s) as well as elected Patrol Leaders to gather ideas for meetings and outings.
 A plan is then created and proposed to the Troop Committee to review the plan for safety and to make outing arrangements as needed.

-Youth can join a Boy Scout troop who have earned the Arrow of Light rank and are at least 10 years old, or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.
+Youth can join a Scouts BSA Troop who have earned the Arrow of Light rank and are at least 10 years old, or have completed the fifth grade and are at least 10, or who are 11, but not yet 18 years old.

-What is the responsibility of a parent of a new Boy Scout?
+What is the responsibility of a parent of a new Scout BSA?

-How much does it cost to be a Boy Scout?
+How much does it cost to be a Scout?

 Every scout troop charges annual dues that cover the BSA required recharter fee, as well as troop dues that allow the troop to cover cost of supplies for courts of honor, some activities, gear, etc. These annual dues are set by the troop committee and can fluctuate slightly from year to year depending on the troop’s needs.
 The Scoutmaster can explain all the details about the unit’s annual fee and exactly what it includes.